niteshasale0017/word-count-django/README.md

-# word-count-django
+# word count

-this is app use word count convert uppercase and count word frequency, remove space that type little operation performed...
+### You are write on notepad then they will count how many word you are typed.